johannaskl/MyJourney/README.md

-# 🧭 MyJourney – Personlig webbplats
+# 🧭 MyJourney – Personal Website

-Detta är en personlig portfolio- och CV-webbplats byggd med React och Tailwind.
+This is a personal portfolio and CV website built with React and Tailwind CSS

-## ✨ Tekniker
+## ✨ Technologies
 - React (.jsx)
 - React Router
 - Tailwind CSS
-- Git (versionshantering)
+- Git (Version Control)

-## 📌 Funktioner
+## 📌 Functions
-- Flera sidor: Om mig, Portfolio, Erfarenhet, Kontakt m.m.
+- Multiple pages: About Me, Portfolio, Experience, Contact, and more
-- Responsiv design
+- Responsive design
-- Navigering med React Router
+- Navigation with React Router
-- Stilren och lättläst layout med Tailwind
+- Clean and easy-to-read layout with Tailwind CSS

 ## 🛠️ Status
-Projektet är under uppbyggnad.
-Mer innehåll, design och funktionalitet tillkommer löpande.
+The project is currently under development.
+More content, design improvements, and features will be addad over time

-## 🧠 Syfte
+## 🧠 Purpose
-Att bygga en egen webbplats där jag presenterar min resa som utvecklare och visar vad jag kan.
+To build a personal website where I can showcase my journey as a developer and demonstrate my skills and projects

+## 📦 Version
+v1.0 - Initial release (2025)

+## 🚀 Planned Updates
+- Additional portfolio projects
+- Improved design
+- New features and content